KahWee - Web Development, AI Tools & Tech Trends

 4. For Zone permissions, select "Specific zone" and choose your domain (e.g., kahwee.com)

-What Workers Actually Adds
+What Workers Adds

 Edge compute features: